alpaka-group/llama/documentation/pages/user/api.rst

 API
 ===

+Users should just include :cpp:`llama.hpp` and all functionality should be available.
-All functions, classes and structs (except of the macros of course) are in the namespace :cpp:`llama`.
+All basic functionality of the library is in the namespace :cpp:`llama` or sub namespaces.

 Useful helpers
 --------------